 My own new beginning was marked by a dream of encountering a glowing Tokyo Tower standing in hills near where I live.
 It pulses with otherworldly power.
 Kids wearing black sneakers I’d just purchased in real life walk by.
 They tell me it takes 20 years to be a success.
 I touch the tower and powerful sensations course through my body.
-I wake up—twenty years older than I was when I was first diagnosed with kidney disease.
+I wake up—20 years older than I was when I was first diagnosed with kidney disease.

 It makes me optimistic to see the resilience people have in the face of enormous changes.
 Through working with people in transition I’ve become a cautious optimist about human possibility.
-In class, we spend a day listening to each other’s transition stories: what ended? what was let go? what was gained in return?
+In class, we spend a day listening to each other’s transition stories: What ended?
+What was let go?
+What was gained in return?
 The repeated exposure emphasizes that we’ve all been through this before and we can do it again.

 Finding Your Way

 Ask yourself these questions as you contemplate how you move through change and transition.
 It may help you to make note of your answers in writing.